I was talking with another author about voice versus point of view, and she suggested that I put this in a blog post, so here goes.

 Character voice is a subset of voice, and it’s how your characters interpret the world.
 It’s not just their dialect and mannerisms, either.
 Character voice encompasses what they experience, how they filter it, what’s important to them about it, even what they notice in the scene.
 Every character in your book has to speak, and think, and react, differently, no matter what POV and voice you choose.

 Some of you have your fingers in your ears right now, going “LA LA LA LA LA CAN’T HEAR YOU,” but that doesn’t make any of this any less true.

 Not every character is you.

 In fact, I’d go further and say that, if you’re doing it right, none of your characters are you.

-What makes omniscient third even harder, is that you have to build an additional character who is also not you, and determine their voice, and then you need to use that voice to tell the story.
+What makes omniscient third even harder, though, is that you have to build an additional character who is also not you, and determine their voice, and then you need to use that voice to tell the story.
 That voice — the narrator — is a filter, a lens, for the voices of the other characters.
 The narrator is framed in omniscient third, and it becomes its own character on top of it.
 The narrator knows what the characters know.
 What he decides to tell you is part of his character voice, and this is where you get into storytelling.
 What you reveal through your narrator is what makes the story funny, or scary, or sad.
 Think of your omniscient third narrator as someone sitting in your living room with a drink in his hand, telling you a story.
-If he just tells you what happened, what he saw, it’s not nearly as good as if he had spoken with the people involved and knew what was going through their minds.
+If he just tells you what he saw, it’s not nearly as good as if he had spoken with the people involved and knew what was going through their minds.